paularmstrong/onerepo/docs/src/content/docs/api/index.md

 publishable<T>(workspaces): Promise<T[]>
 ```

-Filter workspaces to the set of those that are actually publishable.
+Filter Workspaces to the set of those that are actually publishable.
 This will check both whether the package is not marked as "private" and if the current version is not in the external registry.

 **Type parameters:**